-Amorim: Injured Fernandes irreplaceable as he recounts United’s great loss from captain’s absence
+Amorim: Injured Fernandes irreplaceable as he recounts United’s great loss from the captain’s absence.

-Amid Bruno Fernandes’s recent injury, Manchester United head coach, Ruben Amorim says it is so impossible to replace the influential and committed captain.
+Amid Bruno Fernandes’s recent injury, Manchester United head coach Ruben Amorim says it is impossible to replace the influential and committed captain.

 Fernandes, who has been an integral part of Amorim’s rejuvenated Manchester United team, is out and set to miss weeks of action.